Harchytekt/inTime/docs/REST API Entities/Workspace/Update-Workspace-by-ID.md

 | togglId | Long | The ID of the corresponding Toggl Workspace | ❌ |
 | name | String | The name of the requested Workspace | ❌ |

-> At least one of the two is needed.
+> At least one of the two fields is needed.

 ## Response parameters